If you would like to support this site, please consider Donating.

 Description

-].
-They are best harvested after the foliage is killed off by frost and then stored in a cool but frost-free place over the winter, planting out in April/May[
+In areas where winters are wet, or where temperatures are likely to fall to -5°c or lower, it is best to harvest the tubers after the foliage is killed off by frost and then store them in a cool but frost-free place over the winter, planting them out again in the middle to late spring[

 200